 Student employees can work in a variety of positions within the university.

-Student faculty members are paid monthly on the last working day of the month, except for the June payroll, which is paid on the first working day of July.
-Student employees who are paid hourly and/or through Work Study are paid biweekly.
-Refer to the pay dates tab above for paydays, and check with your department payroll liaison for pay cycle options.
+Most graduate students and student faculty members are paid a monthly salary on the last banking day of the month.
+Most undergraduate student employees are paid hourly on a biweekly basis.
+Work Study students are paid by the hour on a biweekly basis.
+Please refer to the pay dates tab above for paydays, and check with your department payroll liaison for pay cycle options.

-Student employees must submit leave records.
-CU has multiple options for documenting hours worked and exception time; please verify with your department how it records time and follow that procedure.
-Both the employee and his/her supervisor must sign the leave record verifying the accuracy of reported hours.
+Student employees must document time worked.
+CU has multiple options for documenting time and leave; please verify with your department on the proper procedures to document your time.
+Both the employee and his/her supervisor must sign the record verifying the accuracy of reported hours.

-When leaving employment, update your address through the employee portal to ensure you receive your W-2 at the end of the tax year.
-Correcting any information, including address, in the student portal will not update your employee information.
+When leaving employment, please update your address through the employee portal to ensure you receive your W-2 at the end of the tax year.
+Correcting information in the student portal will not update your employee information.

 Guides & Other Documents